-And what about when you're waiting for your camping buddy to kindly cook some breakfast on your new camping stove?
-Kicking back in a plush chair with a breakfast cuppa is far more enjoyable than sitting on the grass.
+After all, when waiting for your camping buddy to cook some food on your camping stove, kicking back in a plush chair with a cuppa is far more enjoyable than sitting on damp grass.

-That’s why the best camping chairs are useful in a range of outdoors scenarios, from beach and park days to giving you something to perch on when fishing.
+That’s why the best camping chairs, just like camping mats, are useful in a range of outdoors scenarios, from camping and park days, to giving you something to perch on when fishing.
+We’ve rounded up the cream of the crop below.
+But first, let's take a look at our current top choice...

 - It goes without saying that a portable chair like this needs to be comfortable, lightweight and easy to unfurl and pack away.
 After all, there’s nothing more embarrassing than hitting a packed campsite and having to wrangle an unruly folding chair in front of scores of snickering onlookers.